 ASPI discovered 27 sites like this across nine provinces of China.
 These factories / camps are part of the supply chain of 82 leading global brands, including Sony, Microsoft, and Nintendo.

 The Institute calls on the Chinese government to not only eradicate this practice, but also to provide multinational companies with the opportunity to freely check working conditions at local enterprises.

 Researchers urged global brands to conduct an immediate audit of all their Chinese enterprises for human rights violations.

-The Chinese government refuses to recognize the existence of forced labor camps.
-It claims that participation in “labor transfer shemes” is voluntary.
+The Chinese government refuses to recognize the existence of forced labour camps.
+It claims that participation in “labour transfer shemes” is voluntary.

-Chinese companies and government officials also pride themselves on being able to alter their Uyghur workers’ ideological outlook and transform them into ‘modern’ citizens, who, they say, become ‘more physically attractive’42 and learn to ‘take daily showers’
+Chinese companies and government officials also pride themselves on being able to alter their Uyghur workers’ ideological outlook and transform them into ‘modern’ citizens, who, they say, become ‘more physically attractive’ and learn to ‘take daily showers.’